rdfostrich/article-jws2018-ostrich/content/evaluation.md

 and HDT with the IC and CB implementations using the BEAR-A dataset for ten versions.
 We did the same for BEAR-B with the daily and hourly dataset.
-Finally, we evaluated OSTRICH for the same queries and datasets.
+After that, we evaluated OSTRICH for the same queries and datasets.

+We additionally evaluated the ingestion rates and storage sizes for all approaches, which was not part of the original BEAR benchmark.
+Furthermore, we compared the ingestion rate for the two different ingestion algorithms of OSTRICH.
+The batch-based algorithm ran out of memory for larger amounts of versions, so we used the streaming-based algorithm for all further evaluations.

+Finally, we evaluated the offset capabilities of OSTRICH by comparing it with custom offset implementations for the other approaches.
+We evaluated ??? queries with offsets ranging from 2 to 4096 with a limit of 10 results.

 Our experiments were executed on a 64-bit
 Ubuntu 14.04 machine with 128 GB of memory and a